New Ebola Drugs Signal End for Deadly Virus

 REGN-EB3 and mAb114

-In August 2019, a paper published results from clinical trials involving several drugs against Ebola, with two – REGN-EB3 and mAb114 – showing extremely promising results2.
+In August 2019, a paper published results from Ebola clinical trials, with two biologic drugs – REGN-EB3 and mAb114 – showing extremely promising results2.
 Preliminary data from the study showed that patients treated with REGN-EB3 had a mortality rate of 29%, with those treated with mAb114 a 34% mortality rate.
 In contrast, data shows that those who did not receive any treatment had a 75% mortality rate.

 Further analysis of the data showed even better outcomes for those treated early after infection.
 Such patients showed a mortality rate of just 6% with REGN-EB3 and 11% with mAb114.
 The study was conducted in the Democratic Republic of Congo (DRC), in the midst of the most recent Ebola epidemic.
 These results were enough for the entire trial to be stopped, with all the remaining patients put onto courses with REGN-EB3 and mAb114.

 From now on, we will no longer say that Ebola is incurable.
-People think that if you enter a treatment centre, you’ll leave in a coffin.
-We have a great message: a treatment centre is a place where you can recover and that you leave alive.Jean-Jacques Muyembe-Tamfum, director of the DRC’s Institut National de Recherche Biomédicale, which oversaw the trial.
+People think that if you enter a treatment center, you’ll leave in a coffin.
+We have a great message: a treatment center is a place where you can recover and that you leave alive.Jean-Jacques Muyembe-Tamfum, director of the DRC’s Institut National de Recherche Biom?dicale, which oversaw the trial.